How to Blow Up a Pipeline: Opposition

 In response to Ezra Klein's mention of How to Blow Up a Pipeline in The New York Times, a Fox News article by Lindsay Kornick claimed that Klein "appeared to condone eco-terrorism", writing that "Klein appeared to understand and even sympathize with the author".
 After Malm was a guest on The New Yorker Radio Hour in September 2021 and spoke about central ideas from the book, another article in Fox News by the same author described him as a "climate change extremist who advocates for 'intelligent sabotage'".
 In The Spectator World, Grayson Quay argued the fact that the interview took place was hypocritical because an anti-abortion activist who had written a book titled "How to Blow Up an Abortion Clinic" would not have gotten the same opportunity, describing Malm as a "scofflaw".

 In October 2021, the Fort Worth Intelligence Exchange (a fusion center in Texas) circulated a document about How to Blow Up a Pipeline nationwide.
 The document, which was later obtained by Property of the People, detailed concerns about the book and its content while stating that it was not connected to any known threat.

+Other reactions

+The environmental direct action group, Tyre Extinguishers, who began deflating tyres on SUVs in March 2022 as an act of climate protest, and are now active in 17 countries, say they were inspired to start their group by How to Blow Up a Pipeline.
+Malm called the group's actions a form of "extremely peaceful and gentle sabotage...anyone can deflate an SUV: it is virtually child's play.
+It requires no formal organization, no leadership, no funds, no implements other than bits of gravel or beans or green lentils.
+Given the infinitely replicable nature of the action—sabotage as meme—its potential for making SUV ownership less convenient and attractive could not be discounted."

 Film adaptation

-The book was adapted into a heist film, also titled How to Blow Up a Pipeline.
+The book was adapted into a thriller film, also titled How to Blow Up a Pipeline.
 The film was directed by Daniel Goldhaber, and written by Ariela Barer, Jordan Sjol, and Goldhaber.
 It revolves around a group of eight young people who decide to blow up an oil pipeline.
 It premiered in the Platform Prize program at the 2022 Toronto International Film Festival on September 10, 2022.
-After its premiere, Neon acquired the North American distribution rights, intending to release it theatrically.
+After its premiere, Neon acquired the North American distribution rights and released it theatrically in the United States on April 7, 2023.